jeffweltman/StarsStripesAndBeer/Presentation/StarsStripsAndBeerFinal.md

 ### Analysis
-We took a look at varous statistics such as median IBU, ABV by state, and IBU by state.
+We took a look at various statistics such as median IBU, ABV by state, and IBU by state.

 ```r
 medianIBU <-median(BrewsAndBreweries$IBU, na.rm=TRUE)